gozdemadendere/My_Portfolio_Projects/MS Excel Interactive Dashboard/README.md

 ________________

+## Kevin Cookie Company Interactive Dashboard | MS Excel

+### Project Objectives & Overview
+#### 1. Purpose of the Project

 I've created Dashboard using Excel to highlight the most important information and key performance indicators (KPIs) for Kevin Cookie Company.
 The dashboard is dynamic & interactive and adjusts depending on the country, months, and products selected via the slicer.

+The data for this dashboard was downloaded from [Kaggle](https://www.kaggle.com/datasets/lawrencestratvert/kevin-cookie-company-financial-analysis).

+#### 2. Technical Skills

-I used the following skills to manipulate the data and create the dashboard:
+I used the following MS Excel skills to manipulate the data and create the dashboard:
 - Pivot Tables
 - Charting
 - Slicers